At a glance

 - Abdominal pain

 Your veterinarian will perform a physical examination of your cat and ask for a medical history such as when her last heat cycle was.
-He may observe the discharge of pus from the vagina, and be able to feel the enlarged uterus.
+During examination, the veterinarian may be able to feel the enlarged uterus and see discharge from the vagina.

-- Ovariohysterectomy (desexing/spaying) is the best option.
-This involves surgical removal of the infected uterus and ovaries while the cat is under general anesthetic.
+- Ovariohysterectomy (desexing/spaying) is the best option, which involves surgical removal of the infected uterus and ovaries while the cat is under general anesthetic.

 - Antibiotics to control the infection.
 Where possible, culture the pus so that the cat can receive the most effective antibiotics.
 The most common antibiotics used to treat pyometra in cats are amoxicillin-clavulanate, or a combination of a penicillin and a fluoroquinolone.